omron-sinicx/FairTalk/README.md

 ### Video Download

-To download video files from Vimeo, navigate to `model_training/scripts` and execute the following command for Linux or Windows:
+To download video files from Vimeo and YouTube, navigate to `model_training/scripts` and execute the following command for Linux or Windows:

 Linux:
 ```bash